 C. J. Lori is a self-taught oil painter and mixed-media sculptor.
-She has lived and worked as an artist in Brookline, Massachusetts for over thirty years.
+She holds an undergraduate degree from Boston University and has lived and worked as an artist in Brookline, Massachusetts for over thirty years.
 Her work reflects her interest in literature, anthropology and psychology, as well as an abiding fascination with the natural world.
-Often called "neo-surrealism" or "magic realism," Ms. Lori's paintings explore the complex relationship between humanity and the environment.
+Often described as "neo-surrealism" or "magic realism," Lori's paintings explore the complex relationship between humanity and the environment.

 Her other interests include reading (especially Henry James), traveling, watching professional football and science fiction movies, and walking her dog.